sh1boot/sh1boot.github.io/_posts/2026-08-14-cisc-v-packet-structure.md

 hope is good enough to get the general idea across and demonstrate that the compression can work under the given constraints.

+If you're coming to this from the point of view of out-of-order wide multi-issue pipelines then I'm hoping you'll be able to (mostly) just chuck whole 32-bit packets through the front end as single instructions and then do the usual &micro;-op fission in the usual way.
+Control flow (mostly) only changes between whole packets.

 ## Status